section-engineering-education/engineering-education/articles/django-react-app/index.md

 We assign our `todoList` an empty array because we are going to fetch our data from an API.

-First, we wrap Fetch in a `try/catch` block to handle any network errors.
-We then call `fetch()` with the `await` keyword, where we pass our apiEndpoints.
-We're telling the  `async` function to stop executing untill the promise is resolved at which point it can resume execution and return the resolved value.
+First, we wrap `fetch()` in a `try/catch` block to handle any network errors.
+We then call `fetch()` with the `await` keyword, where we pass our API endpoints.
+We're telling the  `async` function to stop executing until the promise is resolved at which point it'll resume execution and return the resolved value.
 Rather than getting promises, we will get back the parsed JSON data that we expect.

-We are using the `async` to fetch data from the API we created.
-Our application uses the `componentDidMount()` method from `React.Component` but defining it as an `async` function.
+Our application uses the `componentDidMount()` method from `React.Component` but we'll define it as an `async` function.
 This allows our use of `await` for each fetch.
 Using `await` outside of the `async` function results in a syntax error.

-`componentDidMount()` function is called by React to either fetch data from an External API or perform unique operations which need the JSX elements.
-In our case we use it for the former.
+`componentDidMount()` function is called by React when a component is mounted for the first time.
 Read more about [life cycle methods in React.](https://reactjs.org/docs/react-component.html)

 In the `componentDidMount()` function we call `setState()` method to change the state of our application and `render()` the updated data loaded JSX.